Former IGP Adamu Defects to SDP After Losing APC Governorship Ticket

-• Former Inspector-General of Police Adamu Abubakar has resigned from the APC after losing the Nasarawa governorship primary
+• Former Inspector-General of Police Adamu Abubakar resigned from the APC after losing the Nasarawa governorship primary

-Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues
+Legit.ng journalist Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues.

-Lafia, Nasarawa State - Former Inspector-General of Police Mohammed Adamu Abubakar has dumped the ruling All Progressives Congress (APC) after losing the governorship primary in Nasarawa State.
+Lafia, Nasarawa state - Former Inspector-General of Police Mohammed Adamu Abubakar has dumped the ruling All Progressives Congress (APC) after losing the governorship primary in Nasarawa state.

 Adamu formally joined the Social Democratic Party (SDP) after resigning from the APC to pursue his 2027 governorship ambition.